-- Excluding a colleague from anything to do with the running/operation /working/management of the project, team, office, or department. - Sending a colleague to "Coventry". - Giving a colleague the "cold shoulder". - Refusing to listen to or deliberately ignoring a colleague's views or opinions. - Talking about a colleague, in their presence, in the second or third person. - Excluding a colleague from social activities. - Limiting communication to e-mail or via a third party in lieu of speaking directly. - Forcing a colleague to sit apart from colleagues e.g. in a remote corner. - Ending conversations when a colleague enters the room. - Whispering about a colleague in their presence of behind their back.
+- Excluding a colleague from anything to do with the running/operation /working/management of the project, team, office, or department. - Sending a colleague to "Coventry". - Refusing to listen to or deliberately ignoring a colleague's views or opinions. - Talking about a colleague, in their presence, in the second or third person. - Excluding a colleague from social activities. - Limiting communication to e-mail or via a third party in lieu of speaking directly. - Forcing a colleague to sit apart from colleagues e.g. in a remote corner. - Ending conversations when a colleague enters the room. - Whispering about a colleague in their presence of behind their back.